jamesgregorystewart/LeetCode/notes/algos/graphs.md

 #### Hierholzer's Algorithm to find Eulerian Path

 Problem: [Reconstruct Itinerary](https://leetcode.com/problems/reconstruct-itinerary/editorial/)
-Eulerian Path is a trail in a finite graph that visitts every edge exactly once.
+Eulerian Path is a trail in a finite graph that visits every edge exactly once.
 Allowing for revisiting vertices.
-Basic idea is a stepwise construction of the Eulerian cycle byu connecting disjuunctive circles.
+Basic idea is a stepwise construction of the Eulerian cycle by connecting disjunctive circles.
 The two steps involved are:

 - It starts with a random node and then follows an arbitrary unvisited edge to a neighbor.
 This step is repeated until one returns to the starting node.
 This yields the first circle in the graph.
 - If this circle covers all nodes it is an Eulerian cycle and the algorithm is finished.
 Otherwise, one chooses another node among the cycles' nodes with unvisited edges and constructs another circle, called subtour.